The faculty of the English department have three goals for students who graduate with a major or minor in English:

 Marcela Kostihová, professor.
 BA 1998, North Central College; PhD 2004, University of Minnesota.
 Medieval and Renaissance literature, Shakespeare, critical theory, post- communist studies, global studies, gender and sexuality studies, and Tolkien.

-Michael Reynolds, professor.
+Michael Reynolds, professor, chair.
 BA 1989, St. Lawrence University; PhD 2000, University of Southern California.
-Twentieth-century American literature and culture; theories of literature and culture; genre studies; media literacies: film, drama, television, and the web.
+Twentieth-century American literature and culture, theories of literature and culture, genre studies, environmental literatures, media literacies: film, drama, television, and the web.

 Jermaine Singleton, professor.
 BA 1996, University of Illinois at Urbana-Champaign; MA 1999, University of Illinois at Chicago; PhD 2005, University of Minnesota.
 Nineteenth- and 20th-century African American literature and culture, 19th- and 20th-century American literature and culture, psychoanalytic literary theory, performance studies, gender and sexuality studies, and queer theory.